 Issue Description

 Contaminants in discharges may be more toxic to some aquatic species than to others, depending on the type and nature of the particular contaminant.
 Typically, aquatic toxicity monitoring focuses on three major categories of species: vertebrates, invertebrates, and plants or algae.
 There are a variety of aquatic species and aquatic habitats throughout the state, which generally support life represented by these categories.
 Species in each of these categories have varying degrees of responses to toxic pollutants based on various toxicological properties of the pollutant.
-Toxicological properties of a pollutant include quantity potency, bioavailability of the toxicant, and its effects on an aquatic species.
+Toxicological properties of a pollutant include quantity, potency, bioavailability of the toxicant, and its effects on an aquatic species.

 A species sensitivity screening is an analysis to determine the single most sensitive species from an array of test organisms.
 The most sensitive species is then used in routine and compliance monitoring.
 Determining the most sensitive species will in turn protect other species present in the state’s waterbodies that are more resistant to the same toxic effluent.